Steel service center, Logan Steel, increases capabilities and orders with Mazak fiber laser

 Lohmann liked a variety of things about the Mazak machine.
 The user-friendliness of the machine and software made it an easy decision for Logan Steel.
 Lohmann explained, "When we talked to other laser [builders], we were told we would have to bring in a tech specialist to handle problems or service.
 With Mazak, we can service our own machines, the consumables are readily available, and the tech support available to walk our guys through the problem remotely is fantastic and fast.
 We can't afford to be down for days at a time until someone can get over here.
 Instead, we can run a code or replace a valve or switch on our own and be back in business within hours, not days."
 These aspects made the Mazak OPTIPLEX NEXUS 3015 FIBER standout among the competition.

-Since implementing the OPTIPLEX NEXUS FIBER, Logan Steel has also had quicker turn around and higher productivity and opened new doors for their customers.
+Since implementing the OPTIPLEX NEXUS FIBER, Logan Steel has experienced a quicker turn around and higher productivity which has opened new doors for their customers.
 "We had a customer call us on a Thursday to run a job they needed in order to turn around parts for one of their nuclear power plant customers.
-He sent me an electronic file and within two hours, we were able to run raw material into the finished products very quickly."
+He sent me an electronic file and within two hours, we were able to run raw material into the finished products."

 Article published in the March issue of Modern Metals.